 Since the inception of rhythm and dance games, musical video games and video game music have reached new heights of popularity.
 Some iconic soundtracks have been recorded and performed by renowned Orchestras.

-The Legend Of Zelda series held a concert in 2018, with music from the games performed by the Tokyo Philharmonic Orchestra.
+The Legend Of Zelda series held a concert in 2018, with gamers music performed by the Tokyo Philharmonic Orchestra.
 Similarly, Square Enix has held concerts featuring iconic music from Final Fantasy and Kingdom Hearts, among others.
 Nintendo series Splatoon even had an immensely popular live concert featuring the games’ characters!

 In recent years, it hasn’t just been the music inside games proving popular – often, songs (and themes) from games go viral and even hit the charts.
 The social media platform TikTok has been at the forefront of this.
 Originals and remixes of songs from Mario, Yoshi, Animal Crossing games, and more have been used on millions of videos and gotten stuck in the minds of many.